madetech/handbook/benefits/flexible_holiday.md

 * Time off due to illness and/or injury are handled separately.
 Flexible holiday cannot be used for these types of absences.

 * If a team members performance declines significantly due to abuse of this policy, then we reserve the right to review their use of this policy.

+## Christmas at Made Tech

+* Made Tech closes for Christmas and New Year - you will not need to book this time off.
+* This year (2018) Made Tech will be closed from the 24th of December, and coming back to work on the 2nd of January.